 Who doesn’t love a good weekend Brunch?
 Just like my Easy Eggs Benedict or Fiesta Scrambled Eggs, these Spanish Baked Eggs are perfect for a lazy brunch at home.
 I love to serve them with warm crusty bread to mop up the delicious tomato sauce.

-These delicious Flamenco Eggs, or Huevos a la Famenca, are similar to the Middle Eastern Shakshuka but with some Spanish flair.
+Originating in Andalusia in Southern Spain, Flamenco Eggs or Huevos a la Flamenca are eggs baked in tomato sauce similar to Italian Eggs in Purgatory or Israeli Shakshuka with a Spanish flair.
 Chorizo, peas and peppers are cooked with smoky paprika then smothered in a rich tomato sauce.
 The eggs are then cracked on top and cooked directly in the sauce – perfect for dipping!

 This is a great recipe for a lazy Sunday morning or entertaining friends as it requires minimal effort and only one pan.
 You can easily double up the recipe to feed a larger crowd.

 I use a Denby Shallow Casserole Dish to cook and serve my Flamenco Eggs.
 It’s a great versatile piece as you can use it on the hob and in the oven.

 I hope you like this recipe as much as I do!
 Please leave a comment or tag me on Instagram @carrieskitchen_ if you make it!

 Looking for more breakfast and brunch recipes?
 You will love these:

 - The Best Egg Mayonnaise

 - 100 grams chorizo sausage sliced into bite-sized pieces